Last night's rain continued well into the early morning. After letting up for a few hours, it fell again before ending at 7 a.m.

 It was a good day to deal with this kind of weather.
 We had the luxury of extra time this morning.
 Today would be a short mileage day.

-Much of the trail ahead would traverse today through private property.
+Much of the trail ahead would traverse through private property.
 This put a strict limitation on places we could camp tonight.
 In a stretch of nearly nine miles, there was only one place where camping was allowed.
-That was 10.3 miles ahead at Indian Rock Shelter,
+That was 10.3 miles ahead at Indian Rock Shelter.

 If we didn't want to make it a short day, we would have to hike all the way through the section of private property.
 The next available campsite, as best as we could tell, was 20.3 miles away.
 If there were any other campsites before that, they weren't mentioned in our guidebook or app.

-Hiking 20 miles seemed a little far when we had shorter daylight hours.
-At any rate, choosing the shorter distance allowed us time to wait for the rain to clear.
-This also gave us extra time to eat breakfast and pack our gear.
+Hiking 20 miles seemed a little far for us with fewer daylight hours.
+At any rate, choosing the shorter distance allowed us time to wait for the morning's rain to clear.
+We also had extra time to eat breakfast and pack our gear.

 We didn't begin hiking until 10 a.m.